-Department of Physical and Health Education, University of Maiduguri, Borno State

-Corresponding Authour's email:daniel4gem@gmail.com
+Department of Physical and Health Education, University of Maiduguri, Borno State Department of Human Kinetics and Health Education, Ahmadu Bello University, Nigeria Department of Physical and Health Education, College of Education, Benue State Corresponding Authour's email:daniel4gem@gmail.com

 This study investigated the influence of child trafficking on the academic performance among senior secondary school students in Sabon-Gari local government area of Kaduna state.
 Descriptive survey design was used.
 The population of this study consisted of students, and teachers who are directly or indirectly involved in secondary school education in Zaria Local Government Area of Kaduna State.
 Questionnaire was used to elicit responses from the respondents.
 Inferential statistics of independent sample t-test and Pearson Product Moment Correlation were used.
 Result revealed that there was no significant gender difference between male and female students on the influence of child trafficking and there was a significant negative relationship between the influence of child trafficking and academic performance among senior secondary school student.
-It was concluded that there was no significant difference between male and female students on the influence of child trafficking in Sabon-Gari and there was a significant negative relationship between effect of child trafficking and academic performance.
+It was concluded that there was no significant negative relationship between of child trafficking and academic performance among senior secondary school student.
+It was concluded that there was a significant negative relationship between of child trafficking and academic performance among senior secondary school student.
+It was concluded that there was no significant negative relationship between effect of child trafficking and academic performance.
 It was recommended that Parents should also not give out their children to relations as a result of hardship because those they are giving out their children to may have an ulterior motive for taking such children from their parents and government should alleviate the suffering in the society by providing palliative measures by creating employment opportunities and provision of food at a subsidize rate to reduce suffering the masses are passing through.